HL7/US-Core/source/pages/general-guidance.md

 ### Guidance on limiting the number of search results

 In order to manage the number of search results returned, the server may choose to return the results in a series of pages.
 The search result set contains the URLs that the client uses to request additional pages from the search set.
 For a simple RESTful search, the page links are contained in the returned bundle as links.
 See the [managing returned resources] in the FHIR specification for more information.

-### Future of US Core

-The US Core FHIR profiles are the base set of requirements for FHIR implementation in the US.
-All US Realm implementation guides **SHALL** use the US Core profiles or **SHALL** explicitly state why they are unable to use.
-Throughout the development of US Core, implementers, government, and clinical community have brought forward additional requirements for US Core.
-This section outlines the approach to growth, and is holding place for items that with additional profiling and testing will be added to US Core.

-#### Growth Path of US Core

-The US Core implementation Guide will grow following these steps:

-{% include img.html img="US_Core_Growth_Path.jpg" caption="Figure 1: Growth Path of US Core" %}

-1. Declare candidacy - this step can be completed by presenting to the US Realm Steering Committee through a Project Scope Statement.
-1. Get published - development a formal profile, implementation guide, or get requirements directly published in  FHIR Core.
-The initial publication could be an outside consortium, or vendor publication.
-1. Pilot - coordinate with 3 or more implementers an in-person or virtual connectathon.
-This is the time to identify issues with the new proposal.
-1. Propose candidate for US Core to US Realm Steering Committee - receive formal approval from the US Realm SC to add.
-1. Submit formal STU comment, or propose through a ballot

-A new US Regulatory requirement may jump over some of these steps, however, regulators should be discouraged from skipping pilot testing.
-Without pilot testing it's difficult to understand how a change will affect real-world implementation.

-In the January ballot of 2019 we tested this process with the FDA requesting US Core include all the component parts of UDI.
-In prior efforts, the FDA had successfully enhanced the base FHIR specification to include the UDI components, reaching step 3.
-In the summer of 2019 FDA plans to pilot test the new requirements with the Argonaut community which will the be incorporated in a fall 2019 STU update.

-#### Future Requirements Under Considerations

-**Pilot Testing**

-The FDA formally submitted the UDI elements for testing in the Summer of 2019.
-The following profile will be followed:

-(create new UDI component profile?)

-**Candidates under consideration**

-The following items were submitted during a US Core ballot or STU comment.
-Additional requirements gathering is required before testing may occur on these items:
-* [ServiceRequest] - The CDS hooks community, and other implementers are gathering requirements for the ServiceRequest Resource.

 ------------------------------------------------------------------------